AI Integration

 Use AI to answer phones, follow up on leads, cut admin work, and make better decisions — with clear rules so nothing gets out of hand.

-Customer engagement Back-office and reporting Governed rollout
+Customer engagement Sales and marketing Back-office and reporting Healthcare operations Governed rollout

 Overview